 I’m going to take you all on a trip back in time for a moment.
 Back to horse shows when wool coats were the norm and we almost died of heatstroke each weekend.
 Maybe it would be extra hot and the stewards would wave coats for the day… but more than likely you’d look hopefully at your trainer only to have your heart sink when they said “No way, you’re showing in your coat no matter what… I don’t care if it's 98° and rising!”
-So you’d don your gorgeous albeit stuffy Grand Prix Show Coat and good ole’ velvet finished helmet and off you’d go for the day!
+So you’d don your gorgeous albeit stuffy wool show coat and good ole’ velvet finished helmet and off you’d go for the day!
 I don’t know about you but I may have just had a small moment of PTSD from that flashback.

 Horse show fashion has definitely come a long way since then and classic wool coats eventually transitioned into lighter tech lite materials and most recently mesh fabric.
 Yes, you heard that right, mesh… and no it's not as scary as you think.
 In this post, I’m going to dive into why mesh coats are becoming so popular, the different styles and price points, and how to choose the right one for you.

 When FITS first introduced the Zephyr several years ago, it was the first mesh jacket to hit the market on the U.S. We had a few runs of them, they made an appearance on the eventer scene.
 However the hunter jumper scene was slow to embrace the concept.
 It took 3 more years for the AA Motionlite to start popping up at horse shows.
 Truthfully you either loved them or adamantly HATED them!
 Even if you loved them, your trainer may have given you a big fat no when asked about them.
 So what is so great about them and why are some people opposed to them?